Skip to Content

 Golden Fine Point Blade

-However, when you purchase a replacement blade for the Cricut Maker/Explore ALWAYS MAKE SURE that you purchase the blade with the white cap.
-The grey cap it’s for older Cricut machine models.
+When it comes time to replace this blade, ALWAYS MAKE SURE you purchase the blade with the white cap.
+The grey cap is for older Cricut machine models.

 Check Fine Point Blade Price